 LSN Trustees attend various conferences during the year, an essential part of the Charity’s work to raise awareness of the condition.
 The LSN also works hard to initiate publicity within the media.
 All articles generate a great deal of interest and the number of letters, telephone calls and email enquiries received in the LSN office increases substantially following publication.

-An Executive Committee of eight trustees, including a nursing advisor, manages the organisation.
-Six trustees have primary or secondary lymphoedema.
+An Executive Committee of nine trustees, including a nursing advisor, manages the organisation.
+Seven trustees have primary or secondary lymphoedema.

 Administrators, Jenny Richardson and Samantha Oswald, together with members of the Executive Committee, currently handle the day-to-day running of the office.
 Karen Friett joined the LSN team as Fundraising and Development Manager, in May 2006, supported by a three-year Big Lottery Fund grant.
 On completion of this project, Karen took up the post of Chief Executive.
 For more information on our team go to the Meet the Team page.